 Pick a model

-It’s essential to find the right mode.
+It’s essential to find the right model.
 I couldn’t have made these photos without Tess.
 She had all the gear, including an appropriate costume.
 She understood exactly what I wanted to achieve and knew how to strike professional poses.

 Here’s an example of that.
 Her back is arched, her feet are positioned perfectly, and the toes on her left foot are pointed.
 Not everybody knows how to do that.